The Thing (2011 film): Accolades

-The film was nominated for two awards at the 38th Saturn Awards, but lost to The Girl with the Dragon Tattoo and X-Men: First Class, respectively.
+The film was nominated for two awards at the 38th Saturn Awards, but lost to The Girl with the Dragon Tattoo and X-Men: First Class.

 Home media

-The Thing was released on Blu-ray and DVD on January 31, 2012 in the US.
+The Thing was released on Blu-ray and DVD on January 31, 2012, in the US.
 As of 2013, the film earned an additional $10,436,405 through Blu-ray and DVD sales.

 Soundtrack

-The music composed for the film by Marco Beltrami was released on October 11, 2011.
+The music for the film, which was composed and conducted by Marco Beltrami, was released on October 11, 2011.
 The soundtrack was released under the label Varèse Sarabande.

-AllMusic rated the album 3.5/5 saying, "Composer Marco Beltrami's appropriately tense and brooding score for director Matthijs van Heijningen, Jr.'s 2011 [prequel to] The Thing dutifully echoes Ennio Morricone's stark score for the original version, which in its own way echoed the soundtrack work of that film's director, John Carpenter."

 Tie-in media

 On September 21, 2011, Dark Horse Comics released a three-part digital-only prequel comic, called The Thing: The Northman Nightmare, over a weekly basis.
 Taking place in Greenland, it follows a group of stranded Norsemen who must deal with the shape-shifting creature within a desolate village.
 The three-issue tale was written by Steve Niles, drawn by Patric Reynolds and colored by Dave Stewart.

+Plans were in development for a sequel, taking place with Kate's character battling the creature on an oil platform near the South Pole, however these plans were abandoned following the critical and financial failure of the film.

 Halloween Horror Nights event

-The film was made into a maze at both Universal Studios Hollywood's and Universal Orlando Resort's 2011 Halloween Horror Nights events, having the subtitle Assimilation at Hollywood's version.
+The film was made into a maze at both Universal Studios Hollywood's and Universal Orlando's 2011 Halloween Horror Nights events, having the subtitle Assimilation at Hollywood's version.

 Director's cut online campaign

-In 2015, Aidan Cosky started a Change.org petition to release the "pilot version," which was promoted by Dread Central even though the petition closed due to a lack of followers.
-In 2020, the following social media hashtags: #ReleaseThePilotVersion and #ReleaseTheStudioADIcut were started in response to Zack Snyder's Justice League and the released BTS footage from Studio ADI on YouTube, while Bloody Disgusting and NerdBot published articles and YouTube videos calling it one of the most anticipated director's cut in horror movies.
+In 2015, Aidan Cosky started a Change.org petition to release the "pilot version", which was promoted by Dread Central even though the petition closed due to a lack of followers.
+In 2020, the following social media hashtags: #ReleaseThePilotVersion and #ReleaseTheStudioADIcut were started in response to Zack Snyder's Justice League and the released BTS footage from Studio ADI on YouTube, while Bloody Disgusting and NerdBot published articles and YouTube videos calling it one of the most anticipated director's cut in horror films.